 Rockhound Brewing Co. is a neighborhood brewery and pub close to Madison's isthmus and steps away from the Henry Vilas Zoo – a place for good beer, good food, and good company.
 We serve balanced ales and lagers made by hand in small batches right in the next room.
 We offer a handful of standard brews, a wide variety of seasonals and special brews, as well as collaborative and charity brews.
+We also feature a full bar with wine and craft cocktails.
 Our menu showcases creative, comforting dishes made from scratch, designed to compliment our beer.

 News + Reviews